Adaptive debiased machine learning using data-driven model selection techniques: Numerical experiments

-We find empirical support for the theoretical predictions implied by our results about the behavior of the estimators when sampling from a least-favorable local perturbation.
-Specifically, the prespecified semiparametric estimator and ADMLEs exhibit irregularity relative to the nonparametric model, leading to nonvanishing asymptotic bias.
-However, all estimators demonstrate $\sqrt{n}\,$--consistency as expected.
-However, consistent with Corollary \ref{cor::CATEinf}, the prespecified semiparametric estimator based on the intercept CATE model appears to be asymptotically equivalent to the partially linear ADMLE.
-This suggests that there is no asymptotic loss in learning the oracle submodel from data compared to knowing it in advance, even under the least-favorable local alternative.
+Under this perturbation, the oracle submodel \(\mathcal{M}_0\) for the unperturbed distribution \(P_0\) is the partially linear intercept model, and the prespecified semiparametric estimator based on the intercept CATE model remains correctly specified to first order.
+Thus, Corollary~\ref{cor::CATEinf} implies that the partially linear ADML estimator should be asymptotically equivalent to the prespecified semiparametric estimator under sampling from \(P_{0,h n^{-1/2}}\).
+Results for the linear setting under moderate and limited overlap are shown in Figure~\ref{fig:simsEasyMain}; results for the remaining settings are qualitatively similar and are reported in Appendix~\ref{appendix::figures}.

-Notably, confidence intervals based on the AIPW estimator achieve 95\% coverage under the least-favorable local perturbation due to its regularity, but at the cost of significantly increased variance.
-Moreover, the AIPW estimator performs worse in terms of mean squared error in the moderate overlap setting, with only marginal improvement in confidence interval coverage.
-We note that for overlap constant $c_0 \approx 10^{-6}$ the AIPW estimator is biased and highly variable, likely due to the lack of identifiability of the ATE in the nonparametric model.
-In the linear case, we observe higher asymptotic bias in the plug-in ADMLE compared to the partially linear ADMLE, in line with expectations given that the former is regular under a smaller oracle submodel.
+We find empirical support for the theoretical predictions under least-favorable local perturbations.
+In particular, the prespecified semiparametric estimator and both ADML estimators exhibit irregularity relative to the nonparametric model, resulting in nonvanishing asymptotic bias, while all estimators remain \(\sqrt{n}\)-consistent.
+Consistent with Corollary~\ref{cor::CATEinf}, the prespecified semiparametric estimator based on the intercept CATE model appears asymptotically equivalent to the partially linear ADML estimator, suggesting that there is no asymptotic cost to learning the oracle submodel from the data rather than knowing it in advance, even under the least-favorable local alternative.
+By contrast, confidence intervals based on the AIPW estimator attain approximately 95\% coverage under the least-favorable perturbation because of its regularity, but only at the cost of substantially higher variance.
+Moreover, in the moderate-overlap setting, the AIPW estimator has worse mean squared error and only marginally better coverage.
+When the overlap constant is \(c_0 \approx 10^{-6}\), the AIPW estimator is both biased and highly variable, likely reflecting the weak identifiability of the ATE in the nonparametric model.
+Finally, in the linear setting, the plug-in ADML estimator exhibits greater asymptotic bias than the partially linear ADML estimator, as expected given that it is regular over a smaller oracle submodel.